systemli/ansible-role-jitsi-meet/README.md

 Tests
 -----

+We do integration tests with GitHub Actions and Molecule.

-For developing and testing the role we use Travis CI, Molecule and Vagrant.
-On the local environment you can easily test the role with
+Locally, you can easily test the role with

 ```
 pip install molecule-vagrant ansible-lint yamllint
 molecule test
 ```

 This requires [Vagrant](https://www.vagrantup.com/downloads.html) to be installed.

 Debugging
 ---------